Frequently Asked Questions About Family Mediation in Kent

 Is mediation suitable if there has been domestic abuse?

-How much does mediation cost compared to going to court?
+How much does mediation cost in Kent?

 Do I need a solicitor if I use mediation?

-You do not need a solicitor to use mediation, though it is often helpful to have independent legal advice alongside the process.
+You do not need a solicitor to use mediation, though it is helpful to have independent legal advice alongside the process.
 A solicitor can help you understand your legal rights and, where an agreement is reached, can draft a Consent Order to make financial agreements legally binding.

 How long does mediation take?

 A MIAM typically takes around 45–60 minutes.
 Joint mediation sessions usually last 90 minutes.
-Most cases are resolved within two to five sessions — significantly faster than court proceedings, which can take many months or even years.

 Where do sessions take place?